cagataysen/react-playground/README.md

----
 # React Components

-In this repository, I am adding components that I am learning in ReactJS and providing extra information related to fundamentals and the basics of the React framework, including setup instructions and ES6 features.
-Additionally, I plan to add more hooks and explore working with them.
-Since I do not have commercial experience working with React as a frontend developer, this repository might contain some incorrect approaches or suboptimal practices.
+In this repository, I am documenting the ReactJS components and features I am learning, along with providing supplementary information on fundamental concepts and basic usage of the React framework.
+This includes setup instructions and ES6 features.
+Additionally, I plan to incorporate more hooks and explore their usage.
+Please note that, as I do not have commercial experience with React as a frontend developer, this repository might contain some unconventional approaches or suboptimal practices.
----

 # Setting Up